blacksmithgu/obsidian-dataview/docs/docs/reference/functions.md

 ### `sum(array)`

 Sums all numeric values in the array.
-If you have null values in your average, you can eliminate them via the `nonnull` function.
+If you have null values in your sum, you can eliminate them via the `nonnull` function.

 ```js
 sum([1, 2, 3]) = 6